What is the American Dream?

 American writer and historian, James Truslow Adams, best captured the definition of the American Dream: “Life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement,” with neither social class nor the circumstances surrounding their birth being a barrier to success.

 The Origin of the American Dream

 The American Dream is rooted in the U.S. Declaration of Independence.
-The document, created by America’s founding fathers, says two key things that are largely responsible for shaping what the classic American Dream is.
-The declaration says both that “all men are created equal” and that each man/woman has the right to “life, liberty, and the pursuit of happiness.”
+That document, created by America’s founding fathers, says two key things that are largely responsible for shaping what the classic American Dream is.
+The declaration says that “all men are created equal” and that each man/woman has the right to “life, liberty, and the pursuit of happiness.”

-The Many Phases of the American Dream
+The Many Versions of the American Dream

 19th Century America

 In the 19th century, the beginnings of mass emigration were affected by and affected the American Dream.
 A perfect example of this is the emigration of many highly-educated Germans, who ran to the U.S. after the failure of the 1848 German revolution and the attempt to break down hierarchical standards.
 They were drawn by the political and economic freedoms embraced in the New World, and the fact that America did not operate on the same class system, nor did it subscribe to the notion that a person could only achieve as much as their class dictated.

 The American Dream was also significantly shaped and perpetuated by the discovery of gold in the 19th century.
 The 1849 discovery in California drew in hundreds of thousands of men believing that they, too, could pan a fortune overnight.
 While most did not, and in fact, many men spent their families’ entire savings to find nothing, several men did become rich in a matter of days.
 While it has changed through many years and different political and economic circumstances within the country, the belief that personal success is possible for anyone to attain is a dream that still motivates Americans today.